oneapi-src/oneDPL/rfcs/proposed/asynchronous_api_general/readme.md

 ### C++26 execution control library

+The new [execution control library](https://eel.is/c++draft/exec) in C++ 26, also known as [*schedulers/senders/receivers*](https://wg21.link/p2300), is the proposed way to improve asynchronous programming with C++, dealing with the limitations of `std::future`.
+In the essense, this library provides a language to build program flow graphs and then run those on chosen execution resources.

+The stages of creating and executing a graph of computations are separate; the execution can only be started explicitly by one of a few dedicated calls.
+Therefore the approach appears more suitable for deferred execution, while eager execution would be at least be more verbose to program.

+Some companion proposals, notably for [async_scope](https://wg21.link/p3149) and [system execution context](https://wg21.link/p2079), are yet to be accepted to the working draft.
+The proposal for adding [asynchronous parallel algorithms](https://wg21.link/p3300) is at a very early stage and is not planned for C++ 26.

 ## Proposal

 TODO: Replace the text in this section with a full and detailed description of the proposal.